AmrSaber/redirector/readme.md

 # Redirector

-Simple, light weight, configurable, special-purpose reverse proxy for handling redirection based on domain name, written in GO.
+Simple, light weight, configurable, special-purpose reverse proxy for handling redirection based on domain name, written in Go.

+Redirector enables you to redirect your traffic from a given domain to a URL (or domain) using simple configuration.
+You can configure whether or not you want the redirection to be permanent (for browser caching) and whether or not to preserve the path after redirection.

+Redirector also watches the configuration file for updates, so you do not need to restart the application on each configuration update (see [configuration watching](#configuration-watching) section below).

 ## Install